Falling in Love at Sea: Living Together On a Cruise Ship (By a Crew Member)

 I can paint you a pretty picture of what living on the ship is like.

 You have a room steward that comes to clean your cabin and change your sheets and towels, they clean the bathroom and vacuum the floor.
 You don’t have to cook or do dishes.
-You can go to the buffet for all your meals, eat downstairs in the crew areas, or for dinner or lunch on occasion you can request to eat in the main dining room or one of the specialty restaurants.
+You can go to the buffet for all your meals, eat downstairs in the crew areas, or for dinner or lunch on occasion you can eat in the main dining room or one of the specialty restaurants.
 If you don’t feel like leaving the cabin you can order room service (except at breakfast).

 While onboard nearly everything is paid for, so you don’t have to worry about money.
 There is no electric bill to pay, no mortgage to talk about, no gas to put in your car, no car breaking down, no one has to get their wallet out at dinner time (aside from if you get wine).
 You really can go days or weeks without being worried about money, and certainly without even discussing money if you don’t want to.